pravinyo/website/_posts/2026-09-07-vibe-engineering-intro.md

 Then append a one-line summary of what you changed.
 ```

 This "fix before showing" instruction eliminates a full review-and-iterate round for the most common issues.
-Try it on the original `PortfolioValuationService` prompt above — most tools will independently catch defects 1, 3, and 4 from the table, though defect 5 (the ambiguous return contract) usually still needs a human to notice, because it's a design decision — exactly the kind of decision Module 1's Red phase forces you to make explicit *before* code exists, not after.
+Try it on the original `PortfolioValuationService` prompt above — most tools will independently catch defects 1, 3, and 4 from the table, though defect 5 (the ambiguous return contract) usually still needs a human to notice, because it's a design decision — exactly the kind of decision [Agentic TDD](/posts/agentic-tdd-zero-code/)'s Red phase forces you to make explicit *before* code exists, not after.

 ---